The Parker Brothers Ranch of DeSoto County

 He became a cattle baron and established a ranch spanning 125 square miles.
 It straddled both sides of what is now Highway 70 to the Highlands County border.
 The Parkers also had land holdings in what is now Highlands and Okeechobee counties.

 The brothers modernized the ranch with its own private airport.
-With the vast territory, it was necessary to survey the whole place and roaming cattle.
+With the vast territory and roaming cattle, it was necessary to survey the whole place.

 His vast land holdings were left to his sons: Zeb, Hooker, Austin, Smylie, and Accom.
 They carried on his tradition and lived a successful but wild cowboy life.
-They executed their share of pioneer justice and assassinations as well, but despite that were well-respected citizens of DeSoto County their entire lives.
+They also executed their share of pioneer justice and assassinations, but despite that, they were well-respected citizens of DeSoto County their entire lives.

 They once sold off all of their cattle (35,000 head) in 1916.
 They were upset about how the business was changing from free range to fence laws.
 They thought it would never be the same.
 Eventually, they started again with cattle and livestock but also diversified their business.